Are Warrants Public Records in the District of Columbia?

 Law enforcement officers may arrest a person with an outstanding warrant for Failure to Appear at a traffic stop.
-It is advised that individuals should honor court dates or hire a Failure to Appear attorney to deal with the situation.
+Individuals are advised to honor court dates or hire a Failure-to-Appear attorney to deal with the situation.

 How Long Do You Have to Stay in Jail for a Warrant for Missing Court in the District of Columbia?

 Failure to appear after a notice of the appearance date is regarded as a willful Failure to Appear in the District of Columbia.
 Under § 23–1327 of the Code of the District of Columbia, a person who willfully fails to appear after posting bail will forfeit the security given for the person’s release.
 If the initial charge is a felony, the person will face a possible conviction of not less than a year and not more than five years and/or a fine not exceeding $5000.
 If the initial charge is a misdemeanor, the person may face a conviction of not less than 90 days and not more than 180 days and/or a fine of $1000.
 For a material witness that fails to appear, the person may face a term of imprisonment of not more than 180 days and/or a fine stated in § 22–3571.01.

 Suppose an individual fails to appear for a misdemeanor in the District of Columbia.
 In that case, the person may get charged with a Bail Reform Act Violation(misdemeanor), which carries a maximum punishment of not less than 90 days and not more than 180 days in prison and/or a one thousand dollar fine.
 Also, where an individual fails to appear for a Felony in the District of Columbia, such an individual may get a maximum term of not less than one year and not more than five years in prison and/or a $25,000 fine.

 In the District of Columbia, What is Failure to Pay?